 - Finds the necessary certificate.

 - Retrieves that certificate, key, and CA bundle for that domain name.

-We support Transport Layer Security (TLS) protocol version 1.2 and TLS version 1.3.
+cPanel & WHM supports Transport Layer Security (TLS) protocol version 1.2 and Transport Layer Security (TLS) protocol version 1.3:

-- We strongly recommend that you enable TLSv1.2 on your server.
-Some clients don’t support TLSv1.3, which requires OpenSSL 1.1.1 or higher.
+- Not all internet browsers or clients will support TLSv1.3, which requires OpenSSL 1.1.1 or higher.

 How Domain TLS works

 When you install a certificate for Apache, the system also copies the certificate into the Domain TLS for each domain of the Apache virtual host that the certificate secures.
 If the certificate secures an Apache virtual host with five domains, Domain TLS contains five copies of the certificate.

 Domain TLS handles SNI functionality for the following services:

 cpsrvd— cPanel, WHM, and Webmail logins and interfaces.